jimweller/kata-claimcheck/README.md

 - Terraform state management is handled outside the module by the app team, by terragrunt or by a runner
 - OpenTofu is the preferred IaC tool
 - Dead letter queue should be included by default
+- SNS is used for future proofing like for fanout.
+SNS -> SQS is free.

 ## Tests